XIII (2003 video game): Sequel and remakes

 While the anticipated sequel on major gaming platforms remained unrealized due to poor sales of the original title, Gameloft released a follow-up on mobile phones titled XIII²: Covert Identity in October 2007, which was a side-scrolling game rather than a first-person shooter.

 A re-imagining of XIII, called XIII: Lost Identity, was released by Anuman Interactive for Microsoft Windows, iPhone and iPad on November 15, 2011.
 The game is not a shooter, but a hidden object game.

-On April 18, 2019, a remake of the original game was announced for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One, which was developed by PlayMagic Ltd and published by Microids.
+On April 18, 2019, a remake of the original game was announced for Nintendo Switch, PlayStation 4, Windows, and Xbox One, which was developed by PlayMagic Ltd and published by Microids.
 It was originally scheduled for release on November 13, 2019, until it was delayed to 2020 for further development.
-It released on November 10, 2020, to overwhelmingly negative reviews.
+It released on November 10, 2020, and was received extremely poorly by both consumers and critics, with Metacritic naming it the second worst game of the year, behind Tiny Racer for Nintendo Switch.
 Nearly two years after its release, Microids released an overhaul update of the remake by an entirely different studio, the France-based Tower Five, replacing PlayMagic.